Shandong Taishan F.C.: Cuca

 On 22 December 2013, Shandong Luneng announced that Brazilian former footballer Cuca would become the new coach of the team.
 In 2013, Shandong was eliminated in the AFC Champions League group stage and finished fourth in the Chinese Super League.
 On 22 November 2014, Ryan McGowan's last-gasp header helped the team defeat Jiangsu Sainty and win the Chinese FA Cup in dramatic fashion, entering next year's Champions League.
-In 2015, Cuca's team failed to qualify from the group stage of the Champions League again, but finished third in the domestic league, earning the chance to participate in the 2016 AFC Champions League qualification stage.
+In 2015, Cuca's team failed to qualify from the group stage of the 2015 AFC Champions League again, but finished third in the domestic league, earning the chance to participate in the 2016 AFC Champions League qualification stage.

 Mano Menezes and Felix Magath

-In December 2015, former Brazilian national team manager Mano Menezes became Shandong's new head coach, assisted by Li Xiaopeng.
+In December 2015, former Brazil national team manager Mano Menezes became Shandong's new head coach, assisted by Li Xiaopeng.

-On 21 April 2016, with a 1–0 victory over Japanese side Sanfrecce Hiroshima, Shandong returned to the knockout stage of the AFC Champions League after an 11-year absence with one match of the group stage still remaining.
-On 25 May, they defeated Sydney FC to reach the quarter-finals.
+On 21 April 2016, with a 1–0 victory over Japanese side Sanfrecce Hiroshima, Shandong returned to the Round of 16 in the 2016 AFC Champions League after an 11-year absence where the club finished as group runners-up below Korean club FC Seoul.
+On 25 May, they defeated Australian club Sydney FC on away goal rules with an aggregate of 3–3 to reach the Quarter-finals.
 However, bad results in the domestic league led to Menezes' resignation on 7 June 2016.
 Felix Magath was appointed the next day.